#Shortstops: Another view of Effa

 FDR’s Green Light Letter and the Fate of Baseball During World War II

 Sound on Paper

-Scorecard from Game 3 of 1951 NL playoff echoes Russ Hodges’ legendary call
+The scorecard from Game 3 of 1951 NL playoff echoes Russ Hodges’ legendary call.

 Eight on the Links

 On a blustery day in February, 1921, eight baseball players gathered on a golf course in Hot Springs, Arkansas.
 Each had taken very different journeys to get there.

 In some ways, Jake Daubert never left the mines.
 Even as he was leading the National League in hitting, even as he captained both Brooklyn and Cincinnati to the World Series, even as he won the Chalmers Award as the most valuable player in the league, the mines left a mark on Daubert, as real as the dark mining scars he carried on his hands.

 Umpires Break Through Glass Ceiling

 Umpire Frank Umont broke the stigma of Men in Blue wearing glasses.

 Since the early twentieth century, baseball has appeared in both comic strips and comic books